Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and

-To understand the effect of twist on the triggering of the KHi, here we follow the method introduced by \citet{Terradas18}.
+To understand the effect of twist on the triggering of the KHi, we followed the method introduced by \citet{Terradas18}.
 Their method is based on studying the excitation of different azimuthal wave numbers.
-This approach was also used in \citet{Antolin19} and in Paper~\citetalias{Diazsoler21}.
-We proceed as follows.
-In a cross-sectional cut at the tube center, $z=0$, we calculated the perpendicular component of velocity to the magnetic field lines, $v_\perp$, at the middle of the transition region, $ r=R $, as a function of the azimuthal angle, $\varphi$, from $\varphi = 0$ to $\varphi = 2\pi$.
-After that, we computed the discrete Fourier transform to the data using the fast Fourier transform (FFT) algorithm with the Scipy module \citep{Virtanen20}.
+This approach was also used in \citet{Antolin19} and in Paper~\citetalias{Diazsoler21b}.
+We proceeded as follows.
+In a cross-sectional cut at the tube center, $z=0$, we calculated the velocity component perpendicular to the magnetic field lines, $v_\perp$, in the middle of the transition region, $ r=R $, as a function of the azimuthal angle, $\varphi$, from $\varphi = 0$ to $\varphi = 2\pi$.
+After this, we computed the discrete Fourier transform to the data using the fast Fourier transform (FFT) algorithm with the Scipy module \citep{Virtanen20}.
 Following the notation of \citet{Terradas18}, the discrete Fourier transform is

 where $ N $ is the number of sample points, $ g\left(k\right) $ is the angular sampling of $v_\perp$, and $ p $ is an integer that plays the role of the azimuthal wavenumber.
-Unlike in Paper \citetalias{Diazsoler21}, here, we consider positive and negative values of $p$, namely $ p=0,\pm 1, \pm 2, ... , \pm (N-1) $, since twist breaks the degeneracy in the sign of the azimuthal wavenumber. $p=0$ is the torsional plus the sausage mode. $ p=\pm 1 $ are the kink modes, and $ |p| \geq 2 $ are the fluting modes \citep[see, e.g.,][]{roberts19}.
+Unlike in Paper \citetalias{Diazsoler21b}, we considered positive and negative values of $p$, namely $ p=0,\pm 1, \pm 2, ... , \pm (N-1) $, since twist breaks the degeneracy in the sign of the azimuthal wavenumber. $p=0$ is the torsional plus the sausage mode. $ p=\pm 1 $ are the kink modes, and $ |p| \geq 2 $ are the fluting modes \citep[see, e.g.,][]{roberts19}.